January 31, June 1, October 1

-The third step of humility is that we submit to the prioress or abbot in all obedience for the love of God, imitating Jesus Christ, of whom the apostle says: “Christ became obedient even to death” (Phil 2.8).
+The third step of humility is that a monk submits to their superior in all obedience for the love of God, imitating the Lord of whom the Apostle says: “He became obedient even to death” (Phil 2.8).

 The humility implicit in chapter five (on obedience) is now made explicit here.
 If we wish to become the love each can uniquely be, if we are to be, now, the everlasting life that is to come – then we need to become more and more humble.
 Again, to be humble is to be ourselves.
 We are made by Love to be love.

 Growing in humility is also about giving up control.
 This is a hard lesson.
 Our desires to control are often about survival.
 Humility asks us to go beyond, to transcend, the survival instinct.
 This can only be done in a loving and safe environment.
-In community, with grace, we can move beyond fight, flight, or freeze: we can become vulnerable.
-A loving heart is not fearful; it is vulnerable.
+In community, with grace, we can move beyond fight, flight, or freeze.
+We can become vulnerable.
+A loving heart is not fearful; it is willing and vulnerable.
 A vulnerable heart is empty of power so that the power of love may fill it.

-Christian leadership is vulnerable leadership; it is open to what each of us, uniquely, have to offer.
-This involves dialogue.
+Christian leadership is vulnerable leadership; it is open to what each of us, uniquely, has to offer.
+This can involve dialogue.
 In dialogue we learn what it is to affirm ourselves and to be affirmed by others.
 Together we can come to a deeper appreciation of viewpoints and motivations.
-And then, in saying yes to what community might ask of us, we are free to discover ourselves in our decisions for communal life.
+And then in saying yes to what community might ask of us, we are free to discover ourselves in our decisions for communal life.